sharenowTech/erna/README.md

         1. it is not possible to cancel the update process

 ### Schedule a custom event
-1. Run the command with a `schedule` subcommand:
+1. Run the command with the `schedule` subcommand:
 `/<command> schedule <YYYY-MM-DD> <HH:mm> [<title>]`
     1. Get notified in case of an invalid format.
     1. Get asked for the related location.